 Initially, Wyatt had an Assistive Communication Device, an iPad mini specifically, funded through the province of Ontario.
 The iPad helped him communicate the first two years in the school system, as few people understood what he was actually saying.
 The apps that were supplied (Touch Chat for instance) helped him get his message across when signing and repetition failed.
 Since grade 1 (September 2019), Wyatt hasn’t required the iPad, and speaks coherently for those who know him.

 At home, Wyatt has night nursing in place, as he needs multiple interventions at night to keep his airway clear.

 Of note: Wyatt had a Gastric Emptying study done in November 2014, and according to the Gastroenterologist, Wyatt's stomach empties quickly and correctly.

 Wyatt also had a plethora of other tests done in October 2015 - some of the results were very interesting.
 Please visit Wyatt's Medical Tests page for full understanding of the results and their repercussions.

 After the elective tracheostomy in October 2015, Wyatt was diagnosed with Brainstem Dysgenesis.
 You can find more information regarding this rare disorder in the PubMed document titled Congenital Trismus From Brainstem Dysgenesis: Case Report and Review of Literature; ISSN Online 1098-4275.

-We'll continue to have this website active for parents who may find themselves in the same position as we were three years ago, giving birth to child who could not open their mouth.
+We'll continue to have this website active for parents who may find themselves in the same position as we were six years ago, giving birth to child who could not open their mouth.